 Prepayment rates vary according to interest rates, the type of financial instrument, conditions in financial markets, and other factors, none of which can be predicted with any certainty.
 In general, when interest rates rise, it is relatively less attractive for borrowers to refinance their mortgage loans, and as a result, prepayment speeds tend to decrease.
 When interest rates fall, prepayment speeds tend to increase.
-For RMBS investments purchased at a premium, as prepayment rates increase, the amount of income the Company earns decreases as the purchase premium on the bonds amortizes faster than expected.
-Conversely, decreases in prepayment rates increase, the amount of income the Company earns increases as the purchase premium.
-For RMBS investments purchased at a discount, as prepayment rates increase, the amount of income the Company earns increases from the acceleration of the purchase discount into interest income of the accretion of the purchase discount into interest income occurs over a longer period.
+For RMBS investments purchase at a premium, as prepayment rates increase, the amount of income the Company earns decreases as the purchase premium on the bonds amortizes faster than expected.
+Conversely, decreases in prepayment rates increase, the amount of income and can extend the period over which the Company amortizes the purchase premium.
+For RMBS investments purchased at a discount, as prepayment rates increase, the amount of income the Company earns increases from the acceleration of the accretion of the purchase discount into interest income occurs over a longer period.